Doonut/InputTestSwitch/README.md

-Graphics testing on the switch
+Test inputs on the switch HBL